📩Sending Transactions on Solana

 The sendTransaction RPC method has a maxRetries parameter that can be set to override the RPC's default retry logic, giving developers more control over the retry process.
 It is a common pattern to fetch the current blockhash via getLatestBlockhash, store the lastValidBlockHeight, and retry the transaction until the blockhash expires.
 It is crucial to only re-sign a transaction when the blockhash is no longer valid, or else it is possible for both transactions to be accepted by the network.

 Once a transaction is sent, it is important to poll its confirmation status to see whether the network has processed and confirmed it before retrying.
 Use the getSignatureStatuses RPC method to check a list of transactions' confirmation status.
-The @solana/web3.js SDK also has a getSignatureStatuses method on its Connection class to fetch the current status of multiple signatures.

 How sendSmartTransaction Handles Polling and Rebroadcasting

 The sendSmartTransaction method has a timeout period of 60 seconds.
 Since a blockhash is valid for 150 slots, and assuming perfect 400ms slots, we can reasonably assume a transaction's blockhash will be invalid after one minute.
-The method sends the transaction and polls its transaction signature using this timeout period:

 try {